 Total MWhs Operated in each California Air District; and

-If the Locomotive Operator wishes to receive double credit pursuant to subsection 2478.4(f)(5), the report must include the total MWh Operated within the boundaries of each DAC, along with identification of the DAC(s) in which this operation occurred.
+If the Locomotive Operator wishes to receive double credit pursuant to subsection 2478.4(h)(4), the report must include the total MWh Operated within the boundaries of each DAC, along with identification of the DAC(s) in which this Operation occurred.

-For each connection of a locomotive to Wayside Power in California during the previous year:
+For each connection of a Locomotive to Wayside Power in California during the previous year:

-Time, date, location and duration of the connection to Wayside Power for each Locomotive;
+Time, date, location, and duration of the connection to Wayside Power for each Locomotive;

 Total MWhs provided to each Locomotive by Wayside Power; and

-If the Locomotive Operator wishes to receive double credit pursuant to subsection 2478.4(f)(5), the report must include the total MWh provided to each Locomotive by Wayside Power within the boundaries of a DAC, along with identification of the DAC(s) in which this occurred.
+If the Locomotive Operator wishes to receive double credit pursuant to subsection 2478.4(h)(4), the report must include the total MWh provided to each Locomotive by Wayside Power within the boundaries of a DAC, along with identification of the DAC(s) in which this occurred.

+In-Use Operational Requirements Report.
+A Locomotive Operator subject to section 2478.5 shall report the following:

+For each Locomotive Operated in California, the total MWh of Operation since the Locomotive’s Original Engine Build Date.

+For each ZE Capable Locomotive Operated in California during the previous year:

+The total MWh of Operation in ZE Configuration in California.

+The total MWh of Operation in a non-ZE Configuration in California, by California Air District.

-Annual ACP Reports.
-No later than July 1 of each Calendar Year, Locomotive Operators using an approved ACP shall annually report the information listed below each year throughout the Five-Year Verification Period:
+Alternative Compliance Plan Report.
+A Locomotive Operator using an approved ACP under section 2478.7 shall report the information listed below each year throughout the Five-Year Verification Period:

-The Locomotive Operator/company name.
+The Locomotive Operator/company name and contact information, including an email address and phone number.

-A detailed explanation of the progress of the ACP for the prior calendar year.
+A detailed explanation of the progress of the ACP for the prior Calendar Year.

-A detailed accounting of the reductions achieved pursuant to the ACP for the prior calendar year, including all relevant calculations and values.

-A detailed explanation as to how the reductions achieved by the ACP in the prior calendar year were Real, Quantifiable, Verifiable, and Enforceable.
+A detailed explanation as to how the reductions achieved by the ACP in the prior Calendar Year were Quantifiable, Verifiable, and Enforceable.

-The location(s) of the emissions reductions that were achieved by the ACP in the prior calendar year.
+The location(s) of the emissions reductions that were achieved by the ACP in the prior Calendar Year.

-A detailed accounting of the emission reductions that would have been achieved pursuant to section 2478.4, 2478.5, or both (as applicable) for the prior calendar year.

-For ACPs used as an alternative to section 2478.4, this includes the following:

-The amount of Spending Account funds that would have been required to be deposited in the prior calendar year.

-The type of locomotives (Tier 4 or ZE) that these funds would have been used to purchase pursuant to section 2478.4.

-The Fair Market Value of the locomotives that would have been purchased, which was used to calculate the emissions reductions that would have been achieved by these purchases.

-Detailed calculations of the emissions reductions that would have been achieved through these purchases.

-Documentation and calculations demonstrating compliance with the required assumptions described in section 2478.7(b)(1).

-For ACPs used as an alternative to section 2478.5, this includes the following:
+For ACPs used as an alternative to section 2478.5:

-For Annual ACP Reports covering the 2030 calendar year and any subsequent years, include a detailed description of all Locomotives with a Primary Engine whose Original Engine Build Date is 23 years and older that would otherwise be prohibited from Operating in California pursuant to section 2478.5(a) and the amount of excess emissions those Locomotives released by continuing to operate in California during the applicable Calendar Year.
+A detailed description of all Locomotives with an Original Engine Build Date of 23 years and older that would otherwise be prohibited from Operating in California pursuant to subsection 2478.5(a).

+The detailed description shall include, at a minimum:

+Locomotive road number;

+Locomotive serial number; and

+Engine Tier.

-For Annual ACP Reports covering the 2030 calendar year and any subsequent years, include a detailed description of all Switch, Industrial, or Passenger Locomotive Operating in California with an Original Engine Build Date of 2030 or newer that would otherwise be prohibited from Operating in California pursuant to section 2478.5(b) and the amount of excess emissions that Locomotive released in California during the applicable Calendar Year.
+A detailed description of all Switch, Industrial, or Passenger Locomotives Operating in California with an Original Engine Build Date of 2030 or newer that would otherwise be prohibited from Operating in California pursuant to subsection 2478.5(b) and the amount of excess emissions that Locomotive released in California during the applicable Calendar Year.